raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

   <img width="500" height="300" alt="image" src="https://github.com/user-attachments/assets/ccdc1807-540d-461b-bd68-9fd09464b047" />

   - this graph will tell you about the pmos and nmos state at which voltage (vin), both  to of  them are in which state
  - one of the observation of the graph is how there is drastically the vu decreases when we just increase the Vin by some amount

-## now we will do some simulation
+   - we can also find the voltage where the invertor swithes it values by drawing the line of 45 degree , where it cut the graph ,it will the vm voltage the invertor switches the value

+## I have done the spice simulation and get the result like